fredfabillo18/sportsfest-management-system/README.md

 # Sportsfest Management System

 A simple **sportsfest dashboard** built for managing school intramurals.
-This project was originally created as a **high school Web Development class project** and is now archived here as a legacy project.
+This project was originally created as a **Web Development class project** and is now archived here as a legacy project.

 The system allows administrators to manage players, teams, sports events, and game schedules through a web interface, while anonymous users can view public information such as directories and schedules.